Donald Trump impeached in historic House vote in US

 As the House of Representatives held the historic vote, Senior Republican senators stressed their preference for a short impeachment trial, if the impeachment process moves to the Senate as expected next year.

-Speaking to reporters as the House debated the impeachment, senator Lindsey Graham, the chair of the Senate judiciary committee, said that he favoured a short trial.
-“My goal is to have a short a trial as possible,” he said, accusing Democrats in the House of Representatives of “weaponising impeachment”.
+Speaking to reporters as the House debated the impeachment of Mr Trump, Senator Lindsey Graham, the chair of the Senate judiciary committee, said that he favoured a short trial.
+“My goal is to have a short a trial as possible,” he said, accusing Democrats in the House of Representatives of “weaponising impeachment.”

 Mr Graham said that he did not support the idea of subpoenaing witnesses - either witnesses summoned by Mr Trump or by Senate minority leader Chuck Schumer, who suggested this week that witnesses such as White House chief of staff Mick Mulvaney and former national security adviser John Bolton should be summoned to a Senate trial.